RusPosevkin/udacity-frontend/README.md

 ![Classic Arcade Game Clone Project animation](https://raw.githubusercontent.com/RusPosevkin/udacity-arcade-game/master/images/demo.gif "Classic Arcade Game Clone Project animation")

 ### [Project 4.
 Website Optimization](https://github.com/RusPosevkin/udacity-performance-optimization)
+The main purpose of this project is to optimize this boilerplate online portfolio for speed.
+In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques that have been picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

 ### [Project 5.
 Neighborhood Map](https://github.com/RusPosevkin/udacity-neighborhood-map)
 Single-page application featuring a map and list of some Saint Petersburg sights.